Jeznar/GitRepo/Documentation/Work_Log.md

 22.06.07 **Divine Smite** -- Added a lot of log statements to the macro trying to figure out why it was failing sometimes.
 Have not seen another failure after adding logging code.

+22.06.08 **Hex** -- Updated to use the library calls to manipulate the temporary item.